AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-markdown-topic.md

 >
 > All Used In and Outgoing links references are hyperlinked to the documents.
 You can easily open and edit the linked documents.

+## Feature exclusions

+The following Experience Manager Guides features are currently not applicable for Markdown authoring:

+1. Review
+2. Merge
+3. Find and replace (in the map file)
+4. AI Assistant
+5. Track changes

+Additionally, the editor interface does not support the display of topic's breadcrumbs and contexual menu when working with a markdown file in Experience Manager Guides.
+Also, the preview in the side-by-side view does not support auto-scroll w.r.t the position of the cursor in the Author mode.

 **Parent topic:**[Work with the Web Editor](web-editor.md)